Access and Disability Services

 New students may begin by reviewing the information on the New Students page.
 To access the application for services, click on the "Apply for ADS Services" link in the "Get Started" sidebar to the right.

-Ads hosts free and public events throughout the year.
-Multiple events are planned during October for disability employment awareness month and April for disability awareness month.
-The Kimball Hill Family Deaf Institute annually hosts deafest around the first weekend in November and the co-ed volleyball tournament in April.
+ADS hosts free and public events throughout the year.
+Multiple events are planned during October for Disability Employment Awareness Month and Disability Mentoring Day; and April for Disability Awareness Month.
+The Kimball Hill Family Deaf Institute annually hosts DeaFest around the first weekend in November and the Co-ed Volleyball Tournament in April.
 Please check back for future postings.

-- Children 12 and under, free, must be accompanied by an adult
+Admission for fans: Adults, $5; Students with ID, $3; Children 12 and under, free [must be accompanied by an adult!]

 For interested coaches, referees and volunteers, email Debby Sampson at email@example.com